 Large QFN packages can experience high solder-joint stress.
 Several best practices are recommended to provide solder-joint stress relief.
-First, the instructions for the NC1, NC2, and NC3 anchor pins found in [Table 4-1](#) must be followed.
-Second, all the board solder pads must be non-solder-mask defined (NSMD) as shown in the land pattern example in the Mechanical Data.
+First, the instructions for the NC anchor pins found in [Pin Configuration and Functions](#) section must be followed.
+Second, all the board solder pads must be non-solder-mask defined (NSMD) as shown in the land pattern example within the [Mechanical, Packaging, and Orderable Information](#) section.
 Finally, any board trace connected to an NSMD pad must be less than 2/3 the width of the pad on the pad side where it is connected.
 The trace must maintain this 2/3 width limit for as long as it is not covered by solder mask.
 After the trace is under solder mask, there are no limits on the trace dimensions.
-All these recommendations are followed in the [Layout Example](#).
+All these recommendations are followed in the [Layout Example](#) section.